mslinn/AwsUpdate/README.md

 FYI, GitHub's [service hooks](https://github.com/mslinn/HerokuTomcatAwsS3/admin/hooks) are open source, written in Ruby.
 They include user-written hooks into the public list.
 Docs are [here](https://github.com/github/github-services).

-### BitBucket POST Service ###
-The `acceptBB` Play 2 controller is the post-receive handler.

-Each time files are pushed to BitBucket, a POST can originate from the repo and can go a designated URL.
-For the details on the services included with Bitbucket, check out [BitBucket services](https://confluence.atlassian.com/display/BITBUCKET/Managing+bitbucket+Services).
-This Heroku app works with the [POST service](https://confluence.atlassian.com/display/BITBUCKET/Setting+Up+the+bitbucket+POST+Service).
-Basic authentication doesn't work for some of direct file routes; an internal ticket has been opened.
-BitBucket's OAuth does not yet support authenticating against private git repositories.

 ### Testing ###
 Forward a port to your dev machine, and define a test repo such as [awsupdatetest](https://bitbucket.org/mslinn/awsupdatetest).